How Many Keywords Should You Use for SEO

 Source: Backlinko

-As a general guideline, aim for around 1,500 words per page, allowing ample space to cover the topic thoroughly and engage your readers effectively.
+Aim for around 1,500 words per page as a general guideline, allowing ample space to cover the topic thoroughly and engage your readers effectively.

 Remember, quality should always take precedence over word count alone.